 (Thank you Princeton Public Library for compiling and sharing many of these links with us )

-Our building might be closed, but we can still offer you plenty of learning and entertainment opportunities!
+We can offer you plenty of online learning and entertainment opportunities!

 You may need a library card to access some of our resources.
 When required to sign in to use our online resources all you need to do is enter your library card number with no spaces.
 Your PIN is usually the last four digits of the phone number you gave us when you aquired a card.